shengzheyang/Dining-Helper/README.md

 ## Background
 <img align="right" src="https://github.com/shengzheyang/Dining-Helper/blob/master/images/wswe2.png" width="534" height="300">
 <div width="100">
-In our daily life, we often come across a trivial but annoying question: What should we eat?<br /><br />
+In our daily life, we often come across a trivial but annoying question: Where should we eat?<br /><br />
 This is the question we ask almost every time we hang out with our friends.
 We waste our valuable time arguing over something that rarely fits everyone's tastes.
 Can we solve this problem in an elegant way with the help of technology?<br /><br /><br /><br /></div>

 ## About Dining Helper